yarmatiushenko/blog/README.md

 # Blog-Post

-Student of the group IN.m - 24 - Matiushenko Yaroslav test
+Student of the group IN.m - 24 - Matiushenko Yaroslav test2

 This is my 1st Node.js application.
 It has following functionalities `(find sceenshot by clicking each link)`.
 1. [User Registration](public/images/screenshots/register.JPG) (email support)